-Strategic Objective 1: Protect the Green Belt and Open Countryside as far as possible, ensuring that where Green Belt release is necessary, mechanisms are in place to secure compensatory improvements to the environmental quality and accessibility of the remaining Green Belt.
+Strategic Objective 1: Protect the Green Belt and Open Countryside, ensuring that where Green Belt release is proposed, mechanisms are in place to secure compensatory improvements to the environmental quality and accessibility of the remaining Green Belt.

 Strategic Objective 2: Meet the housing and employment needs of the district whilst making a proportionate contribution towards the unmet needs of Greater Birmingham and Black Country Housing Market Area and wider Functional Economic Market Area.
-New housing will be focused on sustainable locations within the district, either within or adjacent to the district's key villages or through urban extensions adjacent to neighbouring towns and cities.
+New housing will be focused on sustainable locations within the district, with a particular focus on the district's most sustainable Tier 1 settlements.